Lighthouse railways!

 A train is shown below, at Puerto Slight, followed by an enlargement of the loco itself.
 One of the bridges is illustrated, with piers in concrete.

 The loco appears to be a Koppel or O&K 0-4-0T judging by its Germanic style boiler fittings and Koppel style valve gear, but has obviously been built or converted for a very restricted loading gauge.
 It seems likely that the loco is O&K no. 4975 of 1912 which was delivered to the Dirección del Territorio Maritimo at Punta Arenas.
-Whilst the spark-arresting chimney may indicate that the loco was to burn wood, no reason for the unusually low footplate and cab has yet been discovered, unless it was merely to minimise the danger of being blown over during Pacific gales.
+Whilst the spark-arresting chimney may indicate that the loco was to burn wood, no reason for the unusually low footplate and cab has yet been discovered, unless it was merely to minimise the danger of being blown over during Pacific gales!

 The final climb to the light was by means of the incline, shown below under construction.
+There seems to be a track in the foreground too.

 This must have been a most spectacular railway, with its viaducts almost overwhelmed by the surf of the Pacific and its final incline up to the light.
-It seems likely that the viaduct piers would still be standing even if the wooden beams have decayed and rotted.
-It would be interesting to visit the area, but being two hundred miles from civilization on a forested peninsula will mean that only keen ocean-going yachtsmen are likely to make the journey.

-The photo below shows the lighthouse as it is today.
+The photo below shows the lighthouse roughly as it is today.
 This picture has been borrowed from a website on the lighthouses of Chile.

 The San Juan lighthouse on Staten Island